-Another popular Orange County hike, Holy Jim Falls is about 30 feet tall.
-The drive in and the shaded hike are nice though.
+Another popular Orange County hike, Holy Jim Falls, is about 30 feet tall.
+The drive in and the shaded hike are beautiful though.
 Read about Holy Jim Falls here.

-This hike is way off the beaten path, down a one lane road that most people don’t go on.
-I was completly by myself when I did it, but it was a really nice little hike and waterfall.
+This hike is way off the beaten path, down a one-lane road that most people don’t go on.
+I was completely by myself when I did it, but it was a really nice little hike and waterfall.
 Read about Tenaja Falls here.

 Monrovia Canyon Falls

 This hike, about 45 minutes from LA, makes you feel like you are no longer in Southern California.
 The entire area is beautiful, and the fact that it has a waterfall is just icing on the cake.
 Read more about Monrovia Canyon Falls here and here.

 A beautiful waterfall, but probably one of my least favorite hikes on this list.
 It is a popular trek, so it always feels like you are with dozens of people as you hike in.
 Read more about Eaton Canyon Falls here